samuelemarro/counter-attack/README.md

 import utils
 dataset = utils.load_zip('/path/to/the/dataset.zip')
 ```

+## MNIST and CIFAR10 Indices

+The chosen indices for UG100 are reported in mnist_indices_intersection.json and cifar10_indices_intersection.json.

 ## UG100 Distances
 For ease of study, we also include the distances of the adversarial examples in JSON format.
 They can be found in ./analysis/distances.